| Contents:

 so I am now able to achieve yet another goal and I am gradually working

 results on audio CDs.
-So far I have 20 or so and plenty more to do.
+So far I have 100.
+I have also been converting

-I have also been converting these tracks to mp3 files which give excellent
+these tracks to mp3 files which give excellent results coupled with

-results coupled with a small file size.
-In mp3 format at near CD quality
+a small file size.
+In mp3 format at near CD quality I can get the contents

-I can get the contents of up to 10 audio CDs on a single data CD.
-Which
+of up to 10 audio CDs on a single data CD.
+Which brings us, finally,

-brings us, finally, to this web site.
+to this web site.

 In the past I have always passed round copies of recordings, originally